 Using a Scarf for Styling Your Outerwear

-There are many reasons and ways to accessorize with scarves for style.
-The next example shows how to style a coat with boy-friend jeans.
-The casual vibe of the jeans is picked up by the cable-knit scarf.
-Again a belt is used to add shape to the look.
-The hat adds height, which is always a nice styling trick to look slim in a thick shearling.
+There are many reasons and ways to accessorize with carves.
+The next example shows a coat with boy-friend jeans.
+The cable-knit scarf picks up the casual vibe of the jeans.
+While the belt adds shape,the hat adds height, which together are a nice styling trick to look slim in a thick shearling.

-The styling above evolves around gray tights and gray suede boots with a fringed gray-burgundy-black long knit scarf and a burgundy beret.
-Nice Euro Chic!
+The Euro Chic styling above evolves around the colors of the fringed gray-burgundy-black long knit scarf.
 The fuchsia bag adds a pop of color to stand out in a crowd of typical black winter attire.
-Wearing an ageless style or trendy hat keeps your head warm.
-It adds height for a lean illusion.
+Wearing a hat keeps your head warm, and adds height for a lean illusion.

-For the outfit inspiration below, I played with the color wheel, sort off plus belting my chocolate shearling coat for shape.
-The tan belt with its many brown shades of its tiger-eye buckle ties the outfit of various brown shades together.
-Orange mixed with black gives brown.
-Thus, adding blue jeans to any shades of brown always works well as an all neutral outfit without being boring.
+The tan belt with its many brown shades of its tiger-eye buckle ties the various brown-shades of the outfit below together.
+Because orange mixed with black gives brown, adding jeans to any shades of brown always works well as an all neutrals outfit.

-Learn how to wear a blanket in this ultimate scarves styling guide.
-The photo above shows a very northern styling of the shearling coat with a poncho worn on top.
-The belt keeps the plaid poncho worn-over-coat from looking like being wrapped in a blanket.
+The photo above shows a very northern styling of the shearling coat with a poncho.
+The belt keeps the plaid poncho in place.
 The black coat, tights and booties ensure a clean sleek line.
 The bag’s color matches the poncho.
 The burgundy beret works as it is a darker shade of the pink in the plaid pattern.

 Blazer